-Archibald Brown the same year on 7th June 1875 married Christina Braid and they intended to set up home at Boatland.
+Archibald Brown on 11th June 1875 married Christina Braid at Carnwarth and they intended to set up home at Boatland.
 Archie had been living in Bothwell, Christina in Govan.
 With the assistance of Christina’s father Robert Braid, the Brown’s built a large, grander house to the South of Boat Jock’s old house.
 This was known as Boathouse Farm, but still within Boatland itself.
 The two properties sat facing the river, almost side by side.
 It is fair to say that to build such a house, the Brown’s and Braid’s must have had accumulated some wealth or been in good standing financially.

 The Farmhouse was to be the place the Brown’s stayed at, leasing out Boat Jock’s house adjacent.
+The Brown family always referred to their area as Boathouse, not Boatland, something confirmed by their descendants.
 The Farm steading was a rectangular stone building with an upstairs and brick chimneys and gables, with slated roof.
 With the overall area being enhanced, it may be that local sand was also brought in to make the river bank more pleasing giving the appearance of a beach, or cleared more extensively to show the sand below.
 The gardens at the back of the houses were extended to grow more fruit and greenhouses and outbuildings added for storage.

 They started their family fairly fast, their first child Jessie Hunter Brown on 21st June 1876 and then Catherine or Katie McLean nee Brown born in 1877.
 The couple went on to have 9 children in total, all born at Boatland between 1877 and 1889.
-However, whilst the beautiful banks of the river offered an incredible place to grow up in, life was blighted by tragedy when on 19th April 1888, their daughter Margaret sadly drowned nearby in the Clyde.
-That must have been an insufferable situation, especially if it was nearby.
+However, whilst the beautiful banks of the river offered an incredible place to grow up in, life was blighted by tragedy when on 19th April 1888, their daughter Margaret sadly died from measles.
 The couple had their final two children at Boatland in 1888 and 1889, both boys.

-The 1881 census shows that a 27 year old woman by the name of Margaret Braid (a relative of Christina’s) was living with them at Boatland as a maid.
+By 1881, Boatland was 24 acres of arable land.
+The 1881 census shows that a 27 year old woman by the name of Margaret Braid (Christina’s sister) was living with them at Boatland as a maid and that Archibald’s brother William (25) was living and working there too.
 The rest of the household attending to what became a profitable fruit business.